The open floor plan has become extremely popular, but don’t underestimate the advantages of distinct rooms with real walls.

 An open floor plan makes a home feel larger and brighter.
 It’s a fantastic option for effectively using limited space.
 But you also lose privacy and the convenience of being able to hide your clutter behind a closed door.

 Design is about balance.
 Functional homes need open spaces, as well as nooks and crannies.
 The key is to figure out the right mix for your family.

 South Bay cities have specific zoning regulations that limit square footage.
 Because we work primarily in this area, the White Sands team knows all the loopholes and tricks to make the most of the square footage you’re allowed.

-Open floor plans create an illusion of space, because there’s nothing breaking up your line of sight.
-But they also provide more actual living space, because you’re sacrificing less square footage to walls and hallways.
+An open floor plan creates an illusion of space because there’s nothing breaking up your line of sight.
+But it also provides more actual living space because you’re sacrificing less square footage to walls and hallways.